partho5/partho5/README.md

 ### Google Drive Merge

 A web application that virtually merges multiple Gmail accounts into one, providing a seamless user experience.
 Utilizes Spring Boot, React.js, and PostgreSQL.
+Github repo link will be shared soon.

 ### Payment Verification

 A free alternative to bKash payment verification API developed in Java and Android.
+[Github repository Link](https://github.com/partho5/payment-verification)

 ### Vocabulary Preparation App

 Feature-rich web application for processing vocabulary data.
 Developed in Java for Android, available on the Play Store.
 Paid app, no free version yet.
+Not much downloads.
+But all the downloads are paid users.
+I am afraid that I can't share the source code, because it's my business.

 ## Interests